tsonak23/Data-Cleaning_SQL_Layoffs/README.md

 set company = trim(company)

---Cleaned the 'Industry' column by removing extra spaces from identical values--
+#️⃣--Cleaned the 'Industry' column by removing extra spaces from identical values--

 select * from layoffs_staging2
 where industry like 'Crypto%'